Sheet Metal Stamping and Forming

 What is meant by tailor-welded blanks?

-Tailor-welded blanks (TWBs) are a type of sheet metal that is created by two or more separate pieces of flat sheet metal of dissimilar thickness, and/or mechanical properties, joined together before forming to provide customized and superior qualities in the finished stamping.
-The individual sheets are welded together along a common edge, creating a single sheet that has different material properties in different regions.
-This allows for the production of parts that have customized properties in different regions, which can lead to significant weight savings and improved performance.
+As a result, Tailor-welded blanks (TWBs) are a type of sheet metal that is created by two or more separate pieces of flat sheet metal of dissimilar thickness, and/or mechanical properties, joined together before forming to provide customized and superior qualities in the finished stamping.
+The individual sheets are welded together along a common edge.
+This creates a single sheet that has different material properties in different regions.

 What are the applications of tailor-welded blanks?